STEREOHYPE | THEMED ADVENT CALENDARS | ONGOING

 ___ Notably there were also vast amounts of themed sets of four that Habitat commissioned.
 These came in a custom packaging FL@33 developed for them.

-___ We also curate and compile the larger and differently packaged Artist/Themed Gift Boxes: 7 button badges.
+___ We also curate and compile the larger and differently packaged Artist / Themed Gift Boxes: 7 button badges.
+These are gradually being updated to the new matchbox-style deluxe gift boxes.
 Additional FL@33-designed packaging designs for Stereohype include A Few Of My favourite Sneakers (AFOMFS) limited edition gift boxes and AFOMFS series shoelace packaging.

 Only some of the badges shown here were designed by FL@33.
 For individual button badge design credits of the various other artists and designers please visit stereohype.com.

 (...)
 B.I.O. undoubtedly makes Stereohype one of the coolest online shopping destinations for button badges. (...)
 Gavin Lucas, excerpt from his book Badge/Button/Pin

 (...)
 The humble button badge is an unforgiving canvas.
 Small and designed to be viewed from a distance, great badge designs need to be clear and to the point.
 To celebrate the best of what's possible on a 25mm round surface, 15 years ago Agathe and Tomi from design studio FL@33 and graphic art label Stereohype created a button design competition, asking artists and designers to submit sets of up to four badges. (...)
 Neil Bennett, Digital Arts